 • Enhanced immunogenicity, means faster protection

-• Thermostable, means simplified vaccine delivery chain
+• Thermostable, means a more resilient and simplified vaccine supply chain

-• Potential for self-administration
+• Potential for self-administration, means improved accessibility

 Licensing To Global Pharmaceutical Companies